The stability and energy exchange mechanism of divergent states with real energy: Physical Laws in a Divergent State

-The two biggest difficulties of fitting are that the mean momentum $\overline{p}$ changes with energy $E$ and the normalization of a divergent wavefunction. $\langle \Psi|\hat{p}|\Psi \rangle$ can't get the result directly, since $|\Psi \rangle$ is divergent.
-What's more, the divergent part of wavefunction can't be interpreted by probability directly as well.
-Continuous energy has led to divergence, and then brought new challenges.
-After a basket of failed attempts, we finally found an easy but valid way to normalize a DS and to get the mean momentum $\overline{p}$ of DS.
-To begin with quantum optics, as is known, the expression of the total energy of electromagnetic is
+The two biggest difficulties in fitting are that the mean momentum $\overline{p}$ changes with energy $E$ and the normalization of a divergent wave function. $\langle \Psi|\hat{p}|\Psi \rangle$ cannot get the result directly, since $|\Psi \rangle$ is divergent and unstable.
+In addition, the divergent part of the wave function cannot be interpreted by probability directly.
+We will start by promoting an existing concept that is well-known in quantum optics\cite{GerryKnight-267,BarnettRadmore-268,Cohen-TannoudjiDupont-Roc-269,ScullyZubairy-270}.
+The operator of the total energy of electromagnetic field is